-At theatres, seats decide the quality of viewing experience and the same holds true for Sydney Opera House as well.
+Your seat decides the quality of your viewing experience at theatres, and the same holds for Sydney Opera House.

 That’s why, before booking their Sydney Opera House shows, visitors want to know the best seats for viewing the performance.